advance100/doc_webpack/usage-with-gulp.md

 ## Example

-Take a look at a example gulpfile.
+Take a look at an example gulpfile.
 It covers three modes:

 * webpack-dev-server
 * build - watch cycle